TheMrityunjayPathak/Feature-Engineering/README.md

 ---

 ### Principal Component Analysis
-- Principal component analysis (PCA) reduces the number of dimensions in large datasets to principal components that retain most of the original information.
+- PCA reduces the number of dimensions in large datasets to principal components that retain most of the original information.
 - It does this by transforming potentially correlated variables into a smaller set of variables called principal components.

 ### Example